There are a lot of unanswered questions about chronic illness.

 The Trauma and Chronic Illness Model

-The following is a summary of the trauma and chronic illness model.
+The following is a summary of the trauma and chronic illness model that integrates existing science to make sense of symptoms and chronic disease.

 Chronic illness arises when our nervous system gets interrupted and learns a reactive pattern from which it is unable to shift.
 A series of traumatic events, from accidents and abuse, to emotional unavailability and mis-attunement in parent-child relationships, are important initiators and contributors to the development of altered patterns of nervous system regulation.
 The initiation of patterns leading to chronic illness occurs during critical periods of development, and probably happens very early in life, most likely before birth.
 Patterns are shaped and influenced, at least in part, by parental emotional and physical environments.